 I’m going to share with you exactly how I do it.

-Hopefully, by the end of this you’ll know exactly what you need to do to be anonymous with your phone number.
+Hopefully, by the end of this you’ll know exactly what you need to do to be anonymous with your phone number, which is one of a number of important steps toward online privacy.
 But before we dive in, let’s clarify out goal here.

 Note: Some of the links in this article may be affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.
 I only recommend what I personally have used, and I appreciate your support!

 There are two pieces of information that seem to always cause us problems:

 - Our home address;

 We have to give out this somewhat personal information in very public ways on forms we fill out, accounts we want to open or even just a simple loyalty card for our local grocery store.